followsound/argocd-voodoobox-plugin/README.md

     github.com ssh-rsa AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA==
 ```

 ## Configuration and Installation plugin via sidecar

 for more details please see [argocd-docs](https://argo-cd.readthedocs.io/en/latest/user-guide/config-management-plugins/#option-2-configure-plugin-via-sidecar).

-### 1. create plugin config file (asp.yaml) as shown, this file will be added to sidecar container using configMap.
+### 1. create plugin config file (asp.yaml) as shown, this file will be added to sidecar container using configMap

 ```yaml
 # cmp-plugin.yaml